dart-lang/site-www/src/content/tools/pub/workspaces.md

 :::note
-Using a single shared dependency resolution for all your packages increases the risks of dependency conflicts, because Dart does not allow multiple versions of the same package.
+Using a single shared dependency resolution for all your packages increases the risks of dependency conflicts, because Dart doesn't allow multiple versions of the same package.

 If the packages are going to be used together (as is commonly the case),